 I find it really easy to use and it has a ton of options.

-If you are on a tight budget, Picmonkey is also your answer.
+If you are on a tight budget, PicMonkey can be your answer.

-I happen to use Royale for a few reasons:
+I happen to use PicMonkey for a few reasons:

 - No ads – again, I use it all the time, so it is nice to have no distractions